Tax Guide for Restaurant Owners

 If You Collect Too Much Tax

-If you collect more than the required amount of tax for a sale, the excess amount must be either returned to the customer or paid directly to the CDTFA.
+If you collect more than the required amount of tax for a sale, the excess amount must be either returned to the customer or paid directly to us.

-If you refund excess tax collected to your customer, and have already paid it to the CDTFA, you can submit a claim for refund.
-In doing so, you should provide us with evidence of your refund to the customer.
+If you refund excess tax collected to your customer and have already paid it to us, you can submit a claim for refund.
+To do so, you should provide us with evidence of your refund to the customer.

-Evidence that you have refunded excess tax to a customer may be in the form of a receipt, a cancelled check, or proof that the customer has elected to take a credit with you for the amount in question.
+This evidence may be in the form of a receipt, a cancelled check, or proof that the customer chose to take a credit with you for the amount.